harunabdullahrakin/Amar-Portfolio-Software/README.md

     cd Amar-Portfolio-Software
     npm install
     ```
+3. Set up SQLite database:
+    - The project uses SQLite as the database.
+Ensure that you have the correct SQLite database configuration.
-3. Start the server:
+4. Start the server:
     ```bash
     npm start
     ```
-4. Open the app in your browser at `http://localhost:3000`.
+5. Open the app in your browser at `http://localhost:3000`.

 ## **Documentation**